The Most Interesting Things to do in Inverness Scotland

 A stroll around the gardens at Ness Islands feels as though you have left the city and stepped into a natural wonder.

 The best thing to do at the Ness Islands is the three-mile circuit walk around the isles in the middle of the River Ness.
-On a sunny day, pack a picnic and enjoy the warm weather in peace and quiet.
+On a sunny day, pack a picnic and enjoy the warm weather in peace.

 If you would rather do a little more than just walking and picnicking head to Whin Park and jump in a row boat on the pond or enjoy the miniature railway.